 Normalization is a process where values that are measured on different scales are adjusted to fetch rationalized results.
 This process is supposed to be adopted by the CBSE to fetch normalized results for the candidates appearing in CTET Online Exam.

 With the normalization process, it becomes easier and more adequate to evaluate the performance of the candidates appearing for the exam on a similar basis on a balanced parameter.
 The difficulty level of each shift of the exam is considered and then a formula is applied to calculate the results for the same.
 The normalization is already adopted by other government exams like SSC for the same purpose.

-Why is normalization expected in CTET Exam 2023?
+Why was normalization expected in CTET Exam 2023?

-This year, the CTET exam was conducted from 28th December 2022 to 7th February 2023.
+As the CTET exam was conducted from 28th December 2022 to 7th February 2023 in online mode.
 Every day, there were different sets of questions presented to the candidates.
 Thus, it could be said that the difficulty level of every question paper could have been invariably different from the other.
-Though CBSE had stated in their official notice that the difficulty level and the coverage of the syllabus for questions of CTET exam paper 2023 would be comparative same.
-However, to further ensure the fairness of the CTET exam the normalization of scores proposed to be introduced.
+Though CBSE had stated in their official notice that the difficulty level and the coverage of the syllabus for questions of CTET exam paper would be comparative same.
+However, to further ensure the fairness of the CTET exam the normalization of scores CTET Normalisation process was introduced.

-How can the Normalization affect the score of the candidates?
+How does the Normalization affect the score of the candidates?

 The normalization process ensures that the candidates are evaluated on a balanced parameter to ensure fairness towards the candidates.
 However, the questions remain, how can the normalization process affect the scores of the candidates?